Providing Goods and Services to People with Disabilities

 5.5 Support Persons

-The dealership welcomes Team Members, customers and visitors who are accompanied by a support person, when the support person has been hired or chosen by the person with a disability to accompany them in order to assist in accessing goods or services and/or for the purposes of providing support with ability, personal assistance and/or communication.
+The dealership welcomes Team Members, customers and visitors who are accompanied by a support person when the support person has been hired or chosen by the person with a disability to accompany them in order to assist in accessing goods or services and/or for the purposes of providing support with ability, personal assistance and/or communication.
 Persons with a disability who require a support person may access premises owned and/or operated by the university with their support person, provided the interaction between the person and their support person does not compromise the Dealership’s integrity.

-Support persons are permitted to accompany person with a disability as they interact with the Dealership Team Members.
+Support persons are permitted to accompany a person with a disability as they interact with the Dealership Team Members.
 Individuals who are accompanied by a support person are encouraged to inform relevant persons of their participation (e.g. Reception; Call Centre when booking appointments; Service Advisors; etc.)

-There may be rare circumstances where, for reasons of health and safety of another person, allowing a person with a disability to enter a premises accompanied by their support person needs to be considered.
+There may be rare circumstances where, for reasons of health and safety of another person, allowing a person with a disability to enter a premise accompanied by their support person needs to be considered.
 Examples of such situations include potential fire code violations.
 If deemed necessary, a risk assessment will be conduct by the JHSC.
 This assessment will identify: a) the risks inherent with the support person being in the area of concern; and b) alternate measures available to enable the person with a disability to access this service.

 Support persons shall be permitted entry to all Dealership facilities and meeting areas that are open to the public.